iwasahighwayman/my-white-whale/README.md

 ![Front yard elevated solar panels](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0111-solarcells-on-dowels-outside-20220226.JPG)

-# Returning to the main road ...
+# Returning to the main road, for now ...

 The holidays were, well, strange ... due to COVID.
 We did manage to carefully spend time with some family, but as with everyone in the world, we were all impacted, and not in a good way.